 Pavlov, a Nobel prize-winning behavioural scientist, conditioned his dogs to salivate when a stimulus other than food was introduced.
 From this, he realised behavioural responses could be taught using classical conditioning techniques.

 You can use these principles to condition good behaviour in tenants.
 When tenants do things you like, such as maintain the garden or decorate in tasteful colours, reward them with a discount off their monthly rent.
-If you make it worth their while when they do things you like and are nice to them, they are far more likely to look after your property.
+If you make it worth their while when they do things that benefit your property, they are far more likely to continue to look after it.

 21. Let tenants keep pets

 Pets are a contentious issue.
 Some landlords forbid pets whereas others don’t mind a cat or small dog.
 If you are not an animal lover, we understand if you refuse to allow pets in your properties, but remember, saying “no” to pets means you also say “no” to a significant number of prospective tenants.

 Allowing tenants to keep pets is fine as long as you manage the tenancy carefully.
 Landlords can no longer ask for larger deposits to cover the extra damage, so you’ll need to make it quite clear in the tenancy agreement that any damage caused by pets will be charged to the tenant.